Your First Period

-We get many questions from gals all over Australia and a common one is 'why do girls even have periods?'.
-The answer is actually pretty easy (easier than that last maths test at least).
+We get many questions from girls all over Australia and a common one is 'why do girls even have periods?'.
+The answer is actually pretty easy.
 As women, one of the things that your bodies have been designed to do is have babies.
-The whole baby making process has been around for donkeys years and you are one of the billions of women around the world (and through history) who have got (or are about to start) their very own menstrual cycle.
+The whole baby making process has been around for ages and you are one of the billions of women around the world (and through history) who have gotten (or are about to start) their very own menstrual cycle.
 So what?
 Well getting your period means that your body has prepared itself to be able to hold a fertilised egg and make a baby.
 Women's bodies are amazing, and the idea that they can grow a baby from nearly nothing is something that makes them special, so be proud!

 Every month your body gets itself ready for the possibility that you might get pregnant.
 One of the biggest things that happens is your womb becomes all nice and cosy with its walls getting an extra fluffy coating so that the baby can live there.
 When you don't actually get pregnant (which is most of the time), your body doesn't need that comfy layer in your womb and it sheds it by gently sliding it out of your body in the form of your period.
 The lining is mostly blood and other tissues from your womb walls.
 If your body didn't get rid of that extra layer in your womb you could get sick, so periods are actually good.
 It might sound a tad gross, but once you understand the whole process you can easily see that our periods are actually nothing to be embarrassed about.